percona/k8spsmdb-docs/docs/encryption.md

     $ kubectl create secret generic vault-secret --from-literal=token="s.VgQvaXl8xGFO1RUxAPbPbsfN"
     ```

-3. Modify your `deploy/cr.yaml` putting this Secret into the `secrets.encryptionKey` key, and adding Vault-specific options under the `security.vault` subsection:
+3. Modify your `deploy/cr.yaml` putting this Secret into the `secrets.encryptionKey` key, and adding Vault-specific options under the `security.vault` subsection (don't forget to substitute the `<cluster name>` placeholder with your real cluster name):

     ```yaml
     ...